51quantech/iquant/README.md

 ##License

--iquant is under the GNU GENERAL PUBLIC LICENSE.
+-iquant is under the Apache License Version 2.0, January 2004 LICENSE.
 See the LICENSE file for details.